What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

 • enforcement action, including prosecution

-If you want to make a complaint about a property agent, you should contact them first.
+If you want to make a complaint about a letting agent or property manager, you should contact them first.
 They should have their own complaints procedure in place to deal with your issue.

-Citizen's Advice have some useful tips on how to complain about:
+Citizen's Advice have some useful tips on how to complain about your letting agent.

 Make a complaint to the redress scheme

-If your property agent doesn't resolve your complaint, you can contact one of these two redress schemes:
+If your letting agent or property manager doesn't resolve your complaint, you can contact the redress scheme they belong to, which will be either:

-Your property agent doesn't belong to a redress scheme
+Your letting agent or property manager doesn't belong to a redress scheme

-Your property agent may not be a member of a redress scheme, because:
+Your letting agent or property manager may not be a member of a redress scheme, because:

 • they don't have to be a member, for example, they don't deal with residential property, or